 On-Going New Facebook Pages Maintenance Plan

-Once you have taken care of the basic housecleaning, you will need to do the following to keep your new Facebook page’s timeline full of activity!
+Once you have taken care of the basic housecleaning, you will need to do the following to keep your new Facebook Page’s timeline full of activity!

-- Use Pins and Highlights – Take advantage of the pinning feature to keep important wall posts up top and the highlighting feature to stretch important content across both columns for maximum impact.
+- Use Pins and Highlights – Take advantage of the pinning feature to keep important wall posts up at the top and the highlighting feature to stretch important content across both columns for maximum impact.

 - Check Notifications & Respond to Messages – Keep an eye on any activity happening on your page and be sure to reply when needed.
 Especially keep tabs on your messages – you might be able to prevent an angry message from going private to public by responding quickly.

 - Do Some Testing – Try new things.
-If you feel like your number of likes are not increasing at a good rate, try a new cover photo or Facebook ad.
+If you feel like your number of likes is not increasing at a good rate, try a new cover photo or Facebook ad.
 If people don’t seem to be responding to links on your wall, try photos or videos instead.
-Move your tab around to see if you get more traffic on a welcome tab over a Twitter tab.
+Move your tabs around to see if you get more traffic on a welcome tab over a Twitter tab.